Sophie-Normand/Structured_Data_Label_Ranking/README.md

 ## Improvement of the Hamming approach

-We have improved the performance of the Hamming approach.
-We have corrected the way Hamming embedding is calculated.
+We have improved the performance of the Hamming approach by changing the way of computation of the Hamming embedding (see the notebook ``test_embeddings.ipynb`` for some examples).

 To run our improved Hamming approach: